Electronics Engineering Technology - Communications

 FAST TRACK into Semester 3

 With your existing diploma or degree in Electronics Engineering, Computer Engineering, or directly related technology disciplines, you may qualify to FAST TRACK your studies and be given direct entry into the second year of the ELM program.
 The granting of credits beyond semester two is possible in exceptional cases.
-FAST TRACK entry may, at the discretion of the department, be offered to partially qualified candidates, in conjunction with requirements to complete additional subjects from semesters one or two.
+FAST TRACK entry may, at the discretion of the department, be offered to partially qualified candidates, in conjunction with requirements to complete additional courses from semesters one or two.

-Note: Graduates of the Seneca College two–year Electronics Engineering Technician program, with a minimum grade point average of 2.8, will be required to take additional credit subjects in order to make the transition to the three–year Electronics Engineering Technology (Communications) program.
+Note: Graduates of the Seneca College two–year Electronics Engineering Technician program, with a minimum grade point average of 2.8, will be required to take additional credit courses in order to make the transition to the three–year Electronics Engineering Technology (Communications) program.
 For specific credit requirements, please refer to the Electronics Engineering Technology (Communications) program description on our website, or seek advice from a program co–ordinator.
 It is recommended that technician students considering such a transition investigate current requirements prior to the end of their first year in the Technician program.

 CTAB Nationally Accredited Program